-With 83 individuals signing off on SOX controls and 148 control owners across the organization, Workiva tremendously streamlined the certification process for Webster Bank, said Katherine, and control owners are “extremely receptive” to the platform.
+With 83 individuals signing off on SOX controls and 148 control owners across the organization, Workiva tremendously streamlined the certification process for Webster Bank, said Katherine.
+She noted that control owners are “extremely receptive” to the platform.

-“They just log into Workiva, complete their certification, and then see if there's anything outstanding on any of their responses,” she said.
+“They just log into the Workiva platform, complete their certification, and then see if there's anything outstanding on any of their responses,” she said.
 “It eliminates the opportunity for something to get lost in an email—that's been a huge time-saver for us.
 Overall, we were able to reduce the time that we spent facilitating the quarterly certification process from almost two weeks to just a few days.”

 Collaboration with external audit and the business

 With less data to transfer from location to location and fewer certification follow-ups to track down, Katherine and team carved out more time for detailed walkthroughs with control owners along with reporting to executive management and the audit committee—which the Workiva platform also helped streamline.

 “We've done a lot to automate our reporting to the executive management team, to the audit committee, and to our external auditor,” said Katherine.

 Additionally, Workiva enabled Webster Bank to realize greater efficiency in their external auditor reliance approach.

 “Previously we had to use file share tools to get our work papers to our external auditor.
 We've actually been able to grant our external auditor access to the Workiva platform, so they can review our testing progress through reports.
 Once the work papers are marked as fully reviewed and in the completed phase, it's automatically available to them for review.”